projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 ======================================

 The ACRN hypervisor leverages Kconfig to manage configurations, powered by Kconfiglib.
-A default configuration is generated based on the platform you have selected via the ``PLATFORM=`` command line parameter.
+A default configuration is generated based on the board you have selected via the ``BOARD=`` command line parameter.
 You can make further changes to that default configuration to adjust to your specific requirements.